Proper time expansions and glasma dynamics: Discussion and Conclusions

 We have calculated the transverse-longitudinal pressure anisotropy (see eq.~(\ref{Atl-def})) using all three of the methods studied in this paper.
 This quantity is of particular interest for several reasons.
 It is physically important because it shows the extent to which the system has approached equilibrium.
 It depends on ratios of elements of EMT and therefore is expected to be insensitive to the proportionality factor in the equation that relates the MV scale to the saturation scale, which cannot be determined in the CGC approach that we use.
 It is especially difficult to estimate $A_{TL}$ using extrapolation methods because the proper time expanded results diverge in opposite directions at each successive order in the approximation.
 The results for the maximum time at which $A_{TL}$ can be calculated, using the full EMT and the three approximate methods that we have studied in this paper, are summarized in table \ref{results-fin}.
 The maximum time that can be reached is increased by a factor of approximately 1.5.

+We cannot directly compare the results of all three calculations because the LK approach depends on the assumption that there are two relevant ultra-violet scales and the other two calculations use only one ultra-violet scale.
+In fig.~\ref{fig-compare} we show the transverse-longitudinal pressure anisotropy from the Pad\'e approximant and the machine learning calculation.
+The plot shows the purple curve from fig.~\ref{plot-padeA} and the magenta curve from fig.~\ref{fig-ML2}, together with the analytic results at sixth and eighth order.
+The graph shows that the machine learned result appears to follow the data more closely initially, but the Pad\'e result maintains a more physically realistic form at longer times.

-We expect that P\'ade approximates could be used to extend the radius of convergence of the proper time expansion by roughly 35\%, largely independently of the quantity being calculated.
-The LK approximation is expected to be about as good as a P\'ade, but only assuming a large separation between the two ultraviolet scales and only for quantities for which nuclear structure is not important.
+We expect that Pad\'e approximants could be used to extend the radius of convergence of the proper time expansion by roughly 35\%, largely independently of the quantity being calculated.
+The LK approximation is expected to be about as good as a Pad\'e, but only assuming a large separation between the two ultraviolet scales and only for quantities for which nuclear structure is not important.
 The machine learning techniques we have investigated are not quite as efficient, but these methods are in their infancy and there is no doubt that the possibilities to improve their application to problems of this type are enormous.